tach-tech/reverse-me/README.md

 ## About me

-I'm Tach, i start dev and its my first "serious" repo.\n If you want contact me :
+I'm Tach, i start dev and its my first "serious" repo.
+If you want contact me :
 - Discord : tachandtd